-View or configure Outlook Web App mailbox policy properties
+View or configure Outlook on the web mailbox policy properties in Exchange Online

-After you create an Outlook Web App mailbox policy, you can configure a variety of options to control the features available to users in Outlook Web App.
+After you create an Outlook on the web mailbox policy, you can configure a variety of options to control the features available to users in Outlook on the web (formerly known as Outlook Web App).
 For example, you can enable or disable Inbox rules or create a list of allowed file types for attachments.

 What do you need to know before you begin?